aunamelo/meditrack-png/README.md

 ## Learning the Stack

-MediTrack PNG is built with Laravel 11, using Laravel Breeze for authentication and Spatie Laravel Permission for role-based access control.
+MediTrack PNG is built with Laravel, a php framework, using Laravel Breeze for authentication and Spatie Laravel Permission for role-based access control.
 The frontend uses Tailwind CSS and Alpine.js, built with Vite, and the database is MySQL, normalized to Third Normal Form (3NF).
 Alerts work on simple rules: administrators set thresholds — like minimum stock levels or days until expiry — and the system automatically sends a notification when those limits are reached.
 This rule-based approach was used instead of machine learning, since there isn't enough historical data yet to train a predictive model.

 The system's alerting component is a **rule-based alert system** — administrators configure thresholds (minimum stock levels, days-to-expiry) that automatically trigger notifications, a practical approach suited to a context where historical digital data for machine learning is not yet available.